 Tracking

 Inside-out tracking has become the new normal for popular VR headsets and it is a welcome step away from the original PSVR clunky and poor tracking system which required the use of an external camera.
 Tracking was always one of PSVRs biggest issues, many users reported the controllers drifting or shaking.
-PSVR 2 will utilize 4 cameras on the headset for controller tracking which should give users a much better experience.
+PSVR 2 utilizes 4 cameras on the headset for controller tracking which should give users a much better experience.

 PSVR 2 Backwards compatibility

-All PSVR 2 Games: Confirmed Launch titles
+All PSVR 2 Games: Launch titles

 - After the Fall